Last update: April 8th, 2021 at 08:52 am

 Other Stops on the Oslo to Bergen Drive

-Renting a car in Norway
+Renting a Car in Norway

-We were in Norway for over 2 weeks, renting a number of different cars (and flying between some of the greater distances).
-The most expensive rental was from Oslo to Bergen because it was one-way, for which you pay a premium.
 That said, it cost us about the same as it would have to buy tickets on the Norway in a Nutshell train trip for our family of four (2 adults, 2 kids).
 Most rental cars are manual and an automatic needs to be requested (for which you will pay a premium).
 Gasoline is expensive.
 Choose a diesel vehicle if possible as it is much cheaper.

-Note: We picked up our rental car in Oslo the night before our journey at no extra cost, giving us one less thing to do in the morning before hitting the highway.
+Tip: We picked up our rental car in Oslo the night before our journey at no extra cost, giving us one less thing to do in the morning before hitting the highway.